Tuition & Financial Aid

 To learn more about financial support resources through the UW Graduate School, such as finding outside funding and financial aid for minority students, please check the University of Washington Graduate School and the University of Washington Library.

-- As a Washington State employee, are any MBA classes covered by the Washington State Tuition Exemption Program?
+As a Washington state employee, are any MBA classes covered by the Washington State Tuition Exemption Program? back to top

-The Business School at the University of Washington Bothell (UWB) allows limited enrollment for Washtington State employees using tuition exemption.
+The University of Washington Bothell (UW Bothell) School of Business allows limited enrollment for Washington state employees using tuition exemption.
 Students in the MBA Program may use tuition exemption to enroll in any but the following MBA courses:

-B BUS 501: Leadership, Team Process & Decision Making
+B BUS 501: Leadership, Team Process and Decision Making

 B BUS 505: Financial Management

 B BUS 512: Strategic Management